an1245/falco-plugin-salesforce/README.md

 ```

 ## Debugging
 Whilst I have done quite a lot of testing, there might be some bugs (I am only human).
 We recommend leaving Debug set to False unless you are trying to troubleshoot the plugin.
-But if Falco keeps crashing for some reason, then you can set ```Debug: True``` in *falco.yaml* and run ```falco``` on the command line.
+But if Falco keeps crashing for some reason, you can set ```Debug: True``` in *falco.yaml* and run ```falco``` on the command line.
 You will see verbose logging on STDOUT.

 ## Exported Fields
 There are a number of fields exported by the plugin.